The Boogeyman (wrestler): Return to WWE (2012–present)

 On the December 16, 2012 episode of Raw, Wright returned as The Boogeyman during the Slammy Awards, sneaking up on former rival Booker T.

 Boogeyman appeared in Halloween themed videos on the WWE YouTube channel in both November 2013 and October 2014.
 On the December 22, 2014 episode of Raw, Boogeyman appeared in a segment on the WWE App.

 On January 25, 2015, at the Royal Rumble, Boogeyman entered the Royal Rumble match as a surprise entrant at number 7, marking his first WWE in–ring performance in almost six years, but he was quickly eliminated by Bray Wyatt.
 On November 6, it was announced that Wright has signed a legends contract (a long-term deal to make infrequent, non-wrestling appearances) with WWE.
 On January 22, 2018, Boogeyman made an appearance on Raw 25 Years.
 On July 22, 2019, Boogeyman appeared at the Raw Reunion show, and scared Drake Maverick in the locker room, helping Pat Patterson pin Maverick and win the WWE 24/7 Championship.

 On January 4, 2021, Boogeyman once again appeared on the Raw Legends Night special and scared 24/7 Champion Angel Garza, allowing R-Truth to pin him and win the title.

 Personal life

-As of 2018, Wright was working as an aerobics instructor in Denver, Colorado.
+As of 2018, Wright was working as a fitness instructor in Denver, Colorado.
 Wright has his own training facility in Boulder, Colorado, from which he regularly posts videos of himself helping others lose weight and get in shape.

 Other media

 In January 2013, Wright appeared on two short promos featuring Bobby Lashley to promote Lashley's family fitness center in Aurora, Colorado named American Top Team Altitude.

 In 2015, Wright appeared in two episodes of the WWE Network series, Swerved, a hidden camera prank show by Jackass co-creator Jeff Tremaine.
 In 2018, he appeared on the House Hardy Halloween special that aired on WWE Network.

-Wright made his video game debut as a playable character in WWE SmackDown vs. Raw 2007 and also appeared in WWE SmackDown vs. Raw 2009, WWE 2K Battlegrounds (as DLC) and WWE 2K22 (as DLC).
+Wright made his video game debut as a playable character in WWE SmackDown vs. Raw 2007 and also appeared in WWE SmackDown vs. Raw 2009, WWE Legends of WrestleMania, WWE SuperCard, WWE Champions, WWE 2K Battlegrounds (as DLC), WWE 2K22 (as DLC), WWE 2K23, WWE 2K24 and WWE 2K25.